jordanlovato/HAprogcha/README.md

 6) install mongodb `sudo apt-get install -y mongodb-org`

+7) cd into the approot and run `php artisan serve` hit `localhost:8000` in your browser

 ##Tips##
 * You might need to create a `.env` file in your project directory.
 Use the `.env.example` file as a base and delete all database information (or supply it if your mongodb requires auth).